 While there are a vast number of subject areas available for both IGCSE and GCSE, the content of individual courses may differ between the two qualification types – even for the same subject.

-In English Literature, the customary GCSE course may focus on well-known British writers like William Shakespeare.
+As another example, in English Literature, the customary GCSE course may focus on well-known British writers like William Shakespeare.
 For the IGCSE, the course may take a broader and more international approach, focusing on writers from other countries and cultures.

 Syllabuses also differ between GCSEs and IGCSEs, with different compulsory subjects depending on the course area.
 For instance, subject areas differ for courses such as History and Geography, better reflecting the needs of an international student base.